Dianne Walker: Career

 While on Broadway, she performed "Memories of You", a soft shoe choreographed by Cholly Atkins.
 She was also Assistant Choreographer and Dance Captain for the show's Tony Award winning choreography and recreated choreography for a European tour of Black and Blue.
 She was featured in Fascinating Rhythms, a thirteen-city Dance Umbrella tour with Jimmy Slyde, Savion Glover, and bucket drummers Drummin Too Deep.
 She has appeared at the Smithsonian on several occasions honoring such distinguished artists as Cholly Atkins and Jeni Le Gon, and a special lecture/performance entitled "Women in Tap."
 She also completed a year-long engagement of Savion Glover's Concert Tour, entitled "Footnotes," with Jimmy Slyde, Buster Brown, and Cartier Williams.

 She is featured in the motion picture Tap starring Gregory Hines and Sammy Davis Jr., PBS Great Performances' "Tap Dance in America", the documentary Honi Coles: The Class Act of Tap, the documentary Songs Unwritten...Leon Collins, and most recently as the principal commentator in the PBS release JUBA.

 Ms. Walker holds a master's degree in education.
 She has taught at numerous colleges, including Harvard, Williams College, the University of Michigan, and UCLA.
 She has been the recipient of grants from the National Endowment for the Arts, Massachusetts Cultural Council Jacobs Pillow, and the New England Foundation for the arts.
 She was a participant in the Dance USA Task Force on Dance Education and in 1997 represented the United States as an adjudicator for the World Tap Dance Championships held in Dresden, Germany.
 She is on the board of several tap dance organizations and was appointed, by the governor of Massachusetts, to a seat on the board of the Massachusetts Cultural Council, a post she has held since 1996.

-She is quick to recognize her debt to many of the tap legends that have given to her so generously throughout her career, such as Honi Coles, Cholly Atkins, Eddie Brown, the Nicholas Brothers, Peg Leg Bates, Steve Condos, Henry LeTang, Prince Spencer, Gregory Hines, LaVaughn Robinson, and many others.
+She has acknowledged the influence of several major tap dancers on her work, including Honi Coles, Cholly Atkins, Eddie Brown, the Nicholas Brothers, Peg Leg Bates, Steve Condos, Henry LeTang, Prince Spencer, Gregory Hines, and LaVaughn Robinson.

 Leon Collins died in 1985, leaving Dianne to continue as one of the directors of his school (1982–1995).